 The idea of potentially being an unwitting carrier (and passer) of the giardia cysts scared the crap (that’s what we’re talking about here, right?) out of me.

 The giardia treatment medication prescribed for me was to be taken after full meals.
-Discussing the med with one of the pharmacy techs I fed at the hospital, he described it as being in the same class of meds that they give people in the advanced stages of syphilis.
-As he put it, "It basically finds anything that's non-body and flogs the crap out of it."
+A pharmacy tech described it as being in the same class of meds that they give people in the advanced stages of syphilis.
+As he put it, “It basically finds anything that’s non-body and flogs the crap out of it.”

 Two or three years later, the symptomatic soft light-colored floaters returned—just the single symptom.
 (I’d continued to backpack a lot, but had switched from iodine tablets to a water filter that was guaranteed to remove the giardia cysts) This time the lab tests came back negative, but the doc recommended the same treatment anyway, saying that sometimes the tests miss the giardia infection.
 I did so.
 Goodbye, farts….

-I called Park officials to find out if the purity of either of the two faucets I'd used had been compromised.
+I called park officials to find out if the purity of either of the two faucets I’d used had been compromised.
 There had been no reports.
-Besides, it didn't seem like I'd contracted a whole new case—1 was just showing a symptom or two.
+Besides, it didn’t seem like I’d contracted a whole new case—I was just showing a symptom or two.

 I gave the naturopath’s assistants an appropriately clinical synopsis of my parasite saga (with the weasels, but without the malevolent alien slug).
 When the doctor arrived he listened to their summation, and then gently but thoroughly palpated my abdomen.
 Within two or three minutes he found a spot (just south of the bottom edge of my ribcage on the right side) that was tender.
 He asked me how long it had been tender; I couldn’t recall.
 I was tensing it to protect it from his fingers, and he asked me not to resist so he could really get in there.
 His probing wasn’t painful, but as he carefully investigated the area I realized that the area had been tight and sensitive to pressure longer than I could remember.